hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 following:

 - Validates the format of peer URI which has to be `tcp://ADDRESS:PORT_NUMBER`;
-- If a peer is connected the validator removes it.
-Otherwise the `PEER_NOT_FOUND` error is thrown.
+- If a peer is connected, the validator removes it.
+Otherwise, the `PEER_NOT_FOUND` error is thrown.

 ## Permissioning